 There's so many website hosting options that it’s easy for beginner bloggers to either overspend and get a lot of features and services they don’t need or get poor quality WordPress hosting that doesn’t deliver what they need.

-Now I hate to talk bad about businesses on the Internet but in this case, I have to make an exception.
 I don’t recommend Bluehost as a web host for your own travel blog, even as a place to start a travel blog in the early stages.
-It’s not that the company has wronged me but that I can’t find anything good about the service.

 A Note About HTTPS

 A very important point to remember.
 You should have an SSL on your site.
 What’s SSL?
 It stands for Secure Sockets Layer.
 All you need to know is that your site is deemed more secure for visitors with this layer and Google will reward your website with more favourable rankings (hopefully).
 Back in the day, installing and configuring an SSL layer was difficult and expensive.
 Now you can get them for free with most good hosting providers.

 Your blog needs to stand out from the crowd.
 Successful travel blogs look good.
 Free templates and badly designed WordPress themes make your site look amateurish.
 You can, of course, run a minimalistic website without spending a penny.
 But that’s not what people expect from modern travel-related sites.